chrisjpatty/vibe-match/packages/vibe-match/README.md

 **Deterministic tests for non-deterministic AI outputs.**

-Testing AI agents, LLM responses, and generated content is hard—outputs vary every time. vibe-match solves this by using LLMs and embeddings to evaluate _meaning_, not exact text.
-Write assertions that ask "does this response mention the right topic?" or "is this answer semantically equivalent?" and get consistent, reliable test results.
+Testing AI agents, LLM responses, and generated content is very difficult.
+Traditional testing frameworks focus on providing exact procedural value matching. vibe-match solves this by using LLMs and embeddings to evaluate _meaning_, not exact text.
+You can write assertions that ask "is this answer semantically equivalent?" or "Does this response conform to a set of criteria?" and get reliable test results.

 ```typescript
 // Instead of brittle exact matching...